 - The legend related to the Temple has 2 unique variations.
 According to one variation, Sage Gritsamad’s son Tripurasur was a well-learned young boy and a devotee of Lord Ganesha.
 Happy by his devotion and prayers, Lord Ganesha blessed the boy and offered him with 3 pura’s made from precious metals, which can be demolished only by Lord Shiva.

 - Over a period of time, Tripurasur grew to be vain and developed chaos worldwide.
 Even Lord Brahma and Vishnu were irritated by his atrocities and were forced to go into hiding.
-Sage Narada suggested the scared gods that they must take the help of Lord Ganesh.
+Sage Narada suggested to the scared gods that they must take the help of Lord Ganesh.
 The Gods decided to invoke Lord Ganesh, who accepted and appeared to help them.

 - Lord Ganesh disguised as a Brahmin and satisfied Tripurasur under the pretext of establishing 3 flying airplanes.
 In return, he ordered Tripurasur to bring the Chintamani idol from Mount Kailash.
 The greedy Tripurasur went to Mount Kailash and battled with Lord Shiva for the idol.
 Lord Shiva understood that he had not offered his prayers to Lord Ganesh first, and therefore was unable to damage the pura’s or beat him.
-He recited the Sadaakshar Mantra and invoked Lord Ganesh, who emerged and offered him the instructions for beating Tripurasur.
+He recited the Sadaakshar Mantra and invoked Lord Ganesh, who emerged and offered him instructions for beating Tripurasur.
 Lord Shiva followed the instructions and beat the greedy Tripurasur at also developed a temple for Lord Ganesh at that spot.

 - According to another legend, when proceeding to the war against the devil Tripurasur, Lord Shiva fails to seek the true blessing of Lord Ganesha.
 Lord Ganesha breaks the axle of the chariot that Lord Shiva was traveling in.
 Understanding his mistake, Lord Shiva pays respect to Lord Shiva and after that continues to a victorious fight against the devil.
 In honor of his son, he is expected to have consecrated the idol at the site.